 - letterhead or business cards that bear only the mark and a company name and address are not adequate specimens (use of the mark to identify a company, such as on letterhead).
 As discussed earlier, one exception to this is if the letterhead or the text of the letter identifies the services represented by the mark.

-You may wonder about the role of audio as an acceptable specimen.
+You might wonder about the role of audio as an acceptable specimen.
 Most marks appear in writing somewhere.
 If your mark represents a service, and it appears only on radio ads or in some other audio form, you may submit a sound file of the audio.

 Complete Listing of All Goods in Class 35 Based on Taxonomy